Past Senior Coaches (AFL)

 Neil Craig (2004-11)

-An assistant coach under Ayres, Neil Craig took over the senior coaching position in 2004 as caretaker and would become Adelaide’s longest serving coach with 92 wins from 166 games.
+An assistant coach under Ayres, Neil Craig took over the senior coaching position as caretaker during the 2004 season and would become Adelaide’s longest serving coach, with 92 wins from 166 games.
 Craig had coached SANFL club Norwood and also worked under Malcolm Blight at Adelaide as a fitness coach in its premiership years.

 Craig resigned on July 25 2011 after a 103-point loss to St Kilda.